 Tips to manage anxious and depressive feelings

-In the event you’ll begin to experience anxious or depressed moods, there are a number of things you can do to help manage it and enjoy a full recovery.
+In the event you begin to experience anxious or depressed moods, there are several things you can do to help manage it and enjoy a full recovery.

 - First, it’s important to get regular exercise and to eat a healthy diet.
 Both of these things can help to reduce stress levels and promote overall well-being.
 But always make sure these exercises are recommended by your doctor.

 - Secondly, try to set aside time each day for self-care.
 This may involve reading, journaling, spending time in nature, re-watching your favorite movie or TV series, or doing something that you enjoy.

 - Do breathing or progressive relaxation exercises.
 These can help calm the mind and body.

 - Lastly, find time to connect with others.
 Whether it’s family, friends, or a support group, talking to others who are going through similar experiences can be very helpful.
 Support systems are essential to the improvement of our lives.